Texas Municipal Retirement System

-Information on investment strategies and results are available in the investment section of TMRS’s Comprehensive Financial Report, pages 55-63.
+Information on investment strategies and results are available in the investment section of TMRS’s Annual Comprehensive Financial Report, pages 51-59.
 If TMRS does not earn its projected rate of return, assets will be less than expected and the city will have to make up the shortfall through increased contributions.

-Additional information on actuarial policies including valuations and experience studies validating assumptions used can also be found on pages 68-73 of the Comprehensive Annual Financial Report.
+Additional information on actuarial policies including valuations and experience studies validating assumptions used can also be found on pages 62-79 of the Annual Comprehensive Financial Report.
 If unrealistic assumptions or methodology are used, actual liabilities could be higher than projected and the city would be required to make up the shortfall with additional contributions.

 Interested parties should note that TMRS employs two separate actuarial valuations:

 - A funding valuation to calculate the city’s actuarial determined contribution.

-- The Governmental Accounting Standards Board (GASB 68) valuation which is used for financial reporting purposes and is reported in the city’s Comprehensive Annual Financial Report.
+- The Governmental Accounting Standards Board (GASB 68) valuation which is used for financial reporting purposes and is reported in the city’s Annual Comprehensive Financial Report (pg.
+76-77)